Lombard nationalism: Definition of Lombardy

 During the ages, the concept of Lombardy changed quite frequently.

 In Early Middle Ages, the word Longobardia indicated all the Lombard Kingdom.
 Since the 12th century, the archaic term was gradually replaced by Lombardia (as a linguistic evolution, first appeared in the Pauli Continuatio) and in the geographic view it indicated first the area of the Langobardia Maior and then only the Po Valley, where the centre of the Lombard power was located.
 Meanwhile, Lombardia took on a political meaning, with the creation of the Lombard League and the fight against the emperors for the municipal liberties.

-The definition remained such until the 19th century,e.g. when the new Italian state created the current administrative region in the territory of the so-called Austrian Lombardy, with the addition of Lomellina and Oltrepò Pavese.
+The definition remained such until the 19th century, when the new Italian state created the current administrative region in the territory of the so-called Austrian Lombardy, with the addition of Lomellina and Oltrepò Pavese.

 Linguistically, the Lombard-speaking area is bigger than the administrative region, and also includes the provinces of Novara, Verbano-Cusio-Ossola plus a part of the Alessandria one in Piedmont, Canton Ticino and the southern valleys of Grigioni in Switzerland, and the western valleys of Trentino.
 It partially corresponds to the territory of the first Visconti domain in the 13th century.

 Some independence parties use alternative expressions, such as Historical Lombardy, in opposition to the today's administrative region.
 According to Pro Lombardy Independence and Eurominority, it corresponds with the joined Lombard-speaking and Emilian-speaking areas.